MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 In Git, you use **checkout** to changes branches.
 When you do this, whole folders can appear and disappear in your local Windows Explorer - depending on which files are associated with which branches.

-## <h2 id="s6"> 7.
+## <h2 id="ADD-OP"> 7.
 Add OP content to the working branch</a>
 Once you create a working branch, all changes you make to the respositry will be captured in your branch - any files in any folders, not just the ones in your project folder.

 ### Create a project folder and copy over your MD files
-In your repo, navigate to the driver documentation folder windows-driver-docs-pr.
+In your repo, navigate to the driver documentation folder windows-driver-docs-pr\windows-driver-docs-pr.

     c:\myrepo\windows-driver-docs-pr\windows-driver-docs-pr